pamtrak06/edjanger/mkdocs/docs/index.md

 > Tired about repeating docker commands with long parameters ?
 >
-> Trying to found magic one from history.
-Putting commands in non standard scripts ?
+> Trying to find magic one from history.
+Putting commands in some exotical scripts ?
 >
 > Try edjanger !